tian1327/SWAT/README.md

 python main.py --dataset semi-aves --method cutmix --data_source fewshot+retrieved --cls_init REAL-Prompt --shots 4 --seed 1 --epochs 50 --bsz 32 --log_mode both --retrieval_split T2T500+T2I0.25.txt --model_cfg vitb32_openclip_laion400m --folder output/swat

 ```
+The results of the experiments will be saved in the `result` directory.
+The detailed logs, models, and scores etc. will be saved in the `output` directory.

+### Running other baselines
+[to be updated]

 ## Acknowledgment
 This code base is developed with some references on the following projects.
 We sincerely thank the authors for open-sourcing their projects.